-We incorporated a holistic view of sustainability and social responsibility in every aspect of the company.
-We take actions to improve our environmental indicators, always ready to go one step ahead in order to benefit our team members, the environment and the comprehensive development of the communities where we operate.
+We included a transversal view of sustainability and social responsibility in every aspect of the company.
+We take actions to improve our environmental indicators, always ready to be one step ahead in order to benefit our associates, the environment, and the comprehensive development of the communities where we operate.